ol-loginov/parcel-reporter-entries/README.md

     1) "yml-parent": slash-separated path to element where to put file names map
     2) "yml-array-from": for "array" mode - field for asset file name
     2) "yml-array-to": for "array" mode - field for bundle file name
+3) It uses `assetRoot` to make relative input asset name.
+If input assets is 'src/webapp/source/test/script1.js' and `assetRoot`is "src/webapp", then only "source/test/script1.js" will be print as input asset file path

 ## Options for output